-Learning objectives are goals to be accomplished within the Work Experience.
-Prior to beginning the Work Experience, students must attend an orientation where they learn how to plan and design the objectives that will be established by the student, employer/supervisor, and Work Experience Instructor.
+Learning objectives are specific and measurable goals to be accomplished within the Work Experience.
+Prior to beginning the Work Experience, students must attend an orientation where they learn how to plan and design the objectives that will be established by the student, employer/supervisor, and Work Experience instructor.